int32bit/snippets/README.md

 ### 1. [Shell](./shell)

-1. [join](shell/join.sh): Join elements of an array with a charactor.
+1. [join](shell/join.sh): Join elements of an array with a charactor in pure bash.
+2. [split](shell/split.sh): Split a string into an array using a specied delimiter in pure bash.

 ### 2. [C/CPP](./cpp)